 - As per the Family First Aid, the rate of teenage pregnancy costs the U.S a whopping 7 million dollars annually!

-- 2 out of those 10 teens don’t receive medical care.
+- 2 out of those 10 teens don’t receive proper medical assistance and prenatal care.

 - Around 82% of teen pregnancies are unplanned (3).

 - Parenthood is the main reason as to why teen girls drop out of school.
 Around 51% of teen mothers are unable to attain a high school diploma (3).

 - A teenager who indulges in unprotected sex, faces a high chance (around 90 %) of getting pregnant within a year.

 - Teens with older partners than them are twice as likely to have unwanted sex (4) .

 - 5 out of every 10 girls say that their first interaction was unwished or involuntary.

-- Most teens who use birth control methods like pills or condoms, are inconsistent and turn to such solutions sporadically.
+- Most teens who use family planning birth control methods like pills or condoms, are inconsistent and turn to such solutions sporadically.

 - Around half of American teens are active sexually.
-Many teens have sex at young ages, which increases the risk of STDs and teen pregnancy.
+Many teens have sex at young ages, which increases the risk of STDs and teen pregnancy due to risky sexual behavior.

 - Amongst industrially developed nations, the USA faces the highest rates of teen pregnancy and teen abortions (1) .

 - Over 4 of 10 teenage girls get pregnant once before the age of 20, and 8 of these 10 pregnancies are accidents/unplanned.